-The Citroen C5 Aircross’ interior comes with plenty of soft materials, a slick design and a decent amount of tech as standard but alternatives come with better infotainment systems
+The Citroen C5 Aircross’ interior comes with plenty of soft materials, a slick design and a decent amount of tech as standard but alternatives come with better infotainment systems.

 The central touchscreen sits nestled between two tall air vents like in a Skoda Kodiaq, but in the Citroen it looks and feels like a more integral part of the C5 Aircross’ cabin.
-Below that you get two rows of slick glossy buttons and around all this there’s a soft-padded surface that helps make the cabin feel plush and upmarket.
+Below that you get two rows of slick glossy buttons and around all this is a soft-padded surface that helps make the cabin feel plush and upmarket.

 As standard, you get two-tone grey cloth upholstery but you can personalise the Citroen C5 Aircross’ cabin with one of two interior design packs.
-Pick a Flair or Flair Plus model with the Metropolitan pack and you’ll get classy grey and black partial leather seats with an added contrasting stripe on the seat backs.
+Pick a Flair or Flair Plus model with the Metropolitan pack and you’ll get classy grey and black partial leather seats with an added contrasting stripe on the seatbacks.
 Pay a little extra for the optional Hype Brown Ambience pack and the seats come trimmed in Brown Nappa leather with contrasting faux leather patches and a grey suede-like Alcantara stripe.

 The Hype Brown Ambience pack also comes with brown dashboard padding instead of the standard grey and adds a black and brown leather steering wheel as standard.